n9tax/WiRSa_ESP32/README.md

 https://github.com/nullvalue0/WiRSa

 Plans:
-     Port the original code to work with an ESP32 raher than the ESP8266.
+     Port the original code to work with an ESP32 rather than the ESP8266.
      Implement an SSH mode to allow the WiRSa to log into modern servers and network equipment.

 ## Original readme follows ##